 These are my favorite mouse traps

-- Glue Traps – like this one – are my favorite.
-They fold into little tents so once caught, they are easy to dispose of without touching.
+• Glue Trapslike this one – They fold into little tents so once caught, they are easy to dispose of without touching.
 You’ll rarely even see them outside of a tail sticking out.
 Simply fold the tent and bait it with a piece of chocolate or dab of peanut butter in the middle of the trap.
 Place the trap in a corner or where you notice droppings.
 You likely won’t have to wait long.
 If you don’t get your mouse/mice within a few days, move the glue traps to other parts of the shed / garage / RV / or basement.
+The downside is that this isn’t not a quick death for the mouse.

-- D-Con Bait Station & Bait Blocks – like these – are a great way to eliminate mice if you don’t necessarily want to see them.
+• D-Con Bait Station & Bait Blockslike these – are a great way to eliminate mice if you don’t necessarily want to see them.
 Simply bait the included trap with these green blocks and place the traps in corners.
 If you see nibbles, you’ve got mice (or a mouse).
-If the whole block is devoured overnight, you have many mice.
+If the whole block is devoured overnight, you have many rodents.
 The downside of this trap is that this bait is often a “last resort” for mice.
-If there is a better food source, they will attack that and not the D-Con blocks.
+If there is a better food source, they will attack that and not the poisoned bait blocks.
 D-Con block poison is NOT a quick kill either, the mice succumb to the poison after 2 or 3 days.
-Also, a poisoned mouse COULD make its way outside to be devoured by a bird of prey (like an owl) which will then also be poisoned (and suffer) in the process.
+Also, a poisoned mouse COULD make its way outside to be devoured by a bird of prey (like an owl) or a cat which will then also be poisoned (and suffer) in the process.

-- Mouse Bucket Traps – like this one – are most effective if you have a large infestation and gives you the choice of killing the rodents or releasing them.
+• Mouse Bucket Trapslike this one – are most effective if you have a large infestation and gives you the choice of killing the rodents or releasing them.
 All you need is a 5 gallon bucket and this kit.
 The mice roll off the bait tube into the bucket.
-A bucket filled with 3 inches of water (or antifreeze) will kill them.
-If you use 2 inches of water, you can catch & release them humanely.
+A bucket filled with 3 inches of water will kill them.
+If you use an inch of water, you can catch & release them humanely.
 Bucket not included.

 Now that you’ve eliminated the mice, how do you keep them from coming back?
 Here are some tried and true (and creative) methods to prevent mice.
-And… some ones that don’t.
+And… some methods that don’t.

-- Peppermint Oil Spray – Rodents HATE the smell.
+• Peppermint Oil Spray – Rodents HATE the smell.
 This an easy, safe, humane mouse deterrent.
 The down side is that the spray scent doesn’t last long and you’ll have to spray often.
 Also, it’s a relatively expensive option – even if you make your own.
 If a mouse has to choose between smelling peppermint and freezing to death outside, it’ll opt for walk through peppermint oil.
+Not very effective.

-- Talk Radio – Tune a cheap clock radio into a talk radio format at moderate volume.
-This really works!
+• Talk Radio – Tune a cheap clock radio into a talk radio station at moderate volume.
+This actually works!
+Rodents don’t want to gather where they think humans are.
 But… it won’t work if you already have mice.
-Rodents won’t want to gather where they think humans are.
-Use talk radio to keep them away.
+It also won’t keep them away forever as temperatures outside plummet.
 Music stations aren’t nearly as effective.

-- Tougher Than Tom Repellent Pouches and Spray – Place these odorous bags filled with all-natural ingredients in various spots that haven’t been infected yet and it will keep mice away.
+• Tougher Than Tom Repellent Pouches and Spray – Place these odorous bags filled with all-natural ingredients in various spots that haven’t been infected yet and it will keep mice away.
 NOPE!
 Wow!
-These were a waste of time.
-These didn’t work for me at all.
+These were a disappointment.
+Tougher than Tom doesn’t work to keep pests away, no matter what they advertise.
+Neither do other suggested methods like scented dryer sheets.

 OAKLAND COUNTY MOMS PRODUCT REVIEWS